SolidCharity/exportMediaWiki2HTML/README.md

 * supports authentication for dumping a protected wiki
 * export all (currently up to 500) pages, or export a single page

+You need to use a bot password, to make the script work, see [[Special:BotPasswords]] / https://www.mediawiki.org/wiki/Manual:Bot_passwords

 Install
 =======